Siege of Antioch (1268): Siege of Antioch

-Michaud after quoting the letter of Baibar's concludes the sacking thus:
+Michaud after quoting the letter of Baybars concludes the sacking thus:

-Baibars distributed the booty among his soldiers, the Mamelukes reserving as their portion the women girls and children [...]
+Baybars distributed the booty among his soldiers, the Mamelukes reserving as their portion the women girls and children [...]
 A little boy was worth twelve dirhems, a little girl five dirhems.
 In a single day the city of Antioch lost all its inhabitants and a conflagration lighted by order of Bibars completed the work of the barbarians.
 Most historians agree in saying that seventeen thousand Christians were slaughtered, and a hundred thousand dragged away into slavery.

 Historian Thomas Madden concludes that the events and destruction following the siege of Antioch, "was the single greatest massacre of the entire crusading era."

 In addition, Ibn al-Furat also reported what happened:

 The troops surrounded the whole city and the citadel.
 The people of Antioch fought fiercely, but the Muslims scaled the walls by the mountain (Mt.
 Silpius) near the citadel and came down into the city.
 The people fled to the citadel, and the Muslim troops started to plunder, kill and take prisoners.
 Every man in the city was put to the sword – they numbered more than a hundred thousand.

 Aftermath

 For three days Antioch was sacked, in which 17,000 persons were killed and 100,000 taken prisoners.
 8,000 took refuge in the castle, but eventually surrendered.
-Baibars had the fortress burned, the churches of St. Paul and St. Peter, and the other churches were destroyed or were left ruins.
-The monastery of Saint Simeon Stylites the Younger outside of Antioch was also destroyed during the campaign.
+Baybars had the fortress burned, and the churches of St. Paul and St. Peter, and the other churches were destroyed or left in ruins.
+The monastery of Saint Simeon Stylites the Younger outside Antioch was also destroyed during the campaign.

 The Hospitaller fortress Krak des Chevaliers fell three years later.
 While Louis IX of France launched the Eighth Crusade ostensibly to reverse these setbacks, it went to Tunis, instead of Constantinople, as Louis' brother, Charles of Anjou, had initially advised, though Charles I clearly benefited from the treaty between Antioch and Tunis that ultimately resulted from the Crusade.

-By the time of his death in 1277, Baibars had confined the Crusaders to a few strongholds along the coast and they were forced out of the Middle East by the beginning of the fourteenth century.
-The fall of Antioch was to prove as detrimental to the crusaders cause as its capture was instrumental in the initial success of the First Crusade.
+By the time of his death in 1277, Baybars had confined the Crusaders to a few strongholds along the coast and they were forced out of the Middle East by the beginning of the 14th century.
+The fall of Antioch was to prove as detrimental to the crusaders' cause as its capture was instrumental in the initial success of the First Crusade.